In my opinion the Travel Scope 70 is an entry-level telescope for those on-the-go or for a beginner user.

 Two Eyepieces Included

-A 20 mm 20x eyepiece and 10 mm 40x eyepiece are included in the telescope bundle.
+A 20 mm 20x eyepiece and 10 mm 40x eyepiece are included in the telescope bundle which I think is great.
 While the 10 mm eyepiece boasts of higher magnification, it has little performance benefits through this scope other than magnifying an image, particularly to see lunar and planetary details.
 However, field of view is restricted, and image resolution degrades.

 Not only are the two eyepieces included but a 45-degree image correct diagonal is also provided.